Free

 Creative Activity | Activity Kit | Movements | Audio Guide | Traces

-This activity kit is addressed to children and youth, as well as the adults sharing their experience.
+This activity kit is addressed to children, youths, and the adults in their lives.
 It offers explorations of the artworks in our current exhibitions, as well as creative activities.
-It can be used as a family, in school or as a community group.
+It can be used as a family, in school, or as a community group.

 Through essays and short videos, the Movements educational resource is designed for any audience wishing to develop in depth key concepts explored by the current exhibitions.